Published summary

 • Many responses would likely frame growth in concrete terms instead of dramatic transformation.

-• People would probably use the prompt to notice competence that often goes uncelebrated.
+• People would probably use the Question to notice competence that often goes uncelebrated.

 • The wording of "What accomplishment, recent or old, still makes you smile?" would likely pull people toward one telling example instead of a broad abstract statement.